symonehouston/arcade/README.md

 **Arcade Description:**

 We designed an arcade with three games: Tetris, Flappy Bird and Snake.
 The user is able to play any of these three classic games (with some extra design flairs).
-The game keeps track of the user's high scores locally, but these high scores can be reset to zero at any time.
+The arcade keeps track of the user's high scores locally, but these high scores can be reset to zero at any time.

 **Getting Started:**